ebuchman/blog/content/posts/bitcoin.md

 While not perfect by any means (nothing is!), Bitcoin anchors a new generation of monetary institutions in one of the most fundamental physical processes underlying our civilization.

+Some believe that Bitcoin's philosophy is grounded in a kind of [far-right market fundamentalism][politics-of-bitcoin].
+And surely there is some truth to that.
+But Bitcoin emerged in response to the reckless behaviour and moral hazard in the banking system that precipitated the Great Recession, which put many millions of people around the globe out of work, evaporated their life savings, and paid out massive bonuses to the architects of the collapse.
+Bitcoin draws its life force as much from a more left-wing tradition of open-source collectivism and Institutional economics as it does from say the Austrian or Chicago schools of economics.
+Bitcoin is as much Elinor Ostrom as it is Friedrich Hayek, if not more so!
+That is to say, [Bitcoin is for Progressives][bitcoin-progressives].

 And Bitcoin is starting to find success as a fledgling monetary institution.
 This is not to say that it will or must necessarily become money for the whole world.
 But it is beginning to fulfill some meaningful functions of money in certain growing contexts - it's being increasingly used to pay salaries, to make international payments and remittances, and as a highly liquid (though volatile) reserve asset on corporate balance sheets.
+It's also finding increasing utility among the people of countries with unstable currencies and authoritarian governments.

 Of course it's also being used increasingly in ransomware payments and as fodder for speculative finance.
 In ransomwhere, it tragically illuminates the pervasive insecurity and fragility of the systems underlying our critical infrastructure.
 In finance, it fuels the same kind